datamarket-tobigs/Cross-Cutting/README.md

 # Cross Cutting

-**Cross-Cutting** is a service that makes it easy for anyone to make mixed music video
+**Cross-Cutting** is a service that makes it easy for anyone to make mixed music video.
+Please check the video on our [web page](https://sknife.run.goorm.io/).

 Cross-Cutting is an open source project developed by Tobigs Team6 using MoviePy, Keras-facenet, OpenCV, etc..

 Cross-Cutting is made in Python 3 version.
 ## Installation

 ---------------